 The Ram 1500 is a rugged and muscular truck.
-The fact that it’s built to take on any challenge gives it potential to become a valuable ally as you haul larger items and equipment around Rockwall, Terrell, Rowlett, and Wylie.
-Here at Rockwall CDJR, we want to show you some of the ways this impressive pickup truck is able to be there for you.
+The fact that it’s built to take on any challenge gives it the potential to become a valuable ally as you haul larger items and equipment around Rockwall, Terrell, Rowlett, and Wylie, TX.

 Various Configurations of the Ram 1500

-The Ram 1500 comes with six different trim levels for you to select from, each coming with either the 4×2 or 4×4 drivetrain.
-These trim levels are the Tradesman, Big Horn/Lone Star, Laramie, Rebel, Laramie Longhorn®, and Limited.
+The Ram 1500 comes with eight trim levels for you to select from, each coming with either the 4×2 or 4×4 drivetrain.
+These trim levels are Tradesman, Tradesman HFE, Big Horn, Laramie, Rebel, Limited Longhorn, Limited, and TRX.

 Cabin and Box Sizes

-Depending on which trim level you get, there are a few different configurations you can have for your truck.
-The Ram 1500 has two cabins, the Quad Cab and Crew Cab.
+Depending on which trim level you get, you can have a few configurations for your truck.
+The Ram 1500 has two cabins: the Quad Cab and Crew Cab.
 Both can seat a maximum of six people inside.
-The Quad Cab has a 6-foot 4-inch box, while the Crew Cab has the option for the same box or a 5-foot 7-inch bed.
+The Quad Cab has a 6-foot, 4-inch box, while the Crew Cab has the option for the same box or a 5-foot, 7-inch bed.

 The available 5.7-liter HEMI® V8 engine ups the power of this pickup truck with 395 horsepower and 410 lb-ft of torque.
-And you can also get the available 5.7-liter HEMI® V8 engine with eTorque.
-This Mild Hybrid System doesn’t sacrifice any of that power while it provides you with even better fuel efficiency.
+You can also get the available 5.7-liter HEMI® V8 engine with eTorque.
+This Mild Hybrid Technology System doesn’t sacrifice any of that power while it provides you with even better fuel efficiency.

 Ram 1500 Towing Capacity

-Depending on the engine as well as the design options you choose, the 2019 Ram 1500 has a wide range of towing capacity.
+Depending on the engine as well as the design options you choose, the 2022 Ram 1500 has a wide range of towing capacities.

-The 4×2 Quad Box Ram 1500 will give you the maximum amount of towing capacity.
-With this configuration, you’ll get up to 12,750 pounds of towing capacity in the Tradesman trim level, and 11,610 pounds in the Big Horn/Lone Star.
+The 5.7L HEMI® V8 with eTorque in the Ram 1500 will give you the maximum amount of towing capacity.
+With these engines, you’ll have up to 12,750 pounds of towing capacity when properly equipped.

-The 1500 allows you to make use of several different features that are sure to come in handy whether you plan on hauling a camper, an ATV trailer, a boat, or some machinery you’re going to need for the worksite.
-Chief among these are the available Chrome Tow Hooks as well as the available Trailer Brake Control.
+The Ram 1500 allows you to make use of several features that are sure to come in handy whether you plan on hauling a camper, an ATV trailer, a boat, or machinery you’re going to need for the worksite.
+Among these are the available chrome tow hooks and trailer reverse steering control.

 There’s also the standard Trailer Sway Damping and the standard Traction Control.
-The Trailer Sway Damping uses sensors to correct throttle and adjust brake pressure in order to help you make sure the trailer and truck continue to stay aligned.
+Trailer Sway Damping uses sensors to correct the throttle and adjust brake pressure in order to make sure the trailer and truck stay aligned.

-The Traction Control feature is able to detect and manage wheel slippage.
-It accomplishes this by distributing appropriate amounts of brake pressure to the wheel that’s doing the slipping.
+The Traction Control feature can detect and manage wheel slippage.
+It accomplishes this by distributing the appropriate amount of brake pressure to the wheel that’s doing the slipping.
 It also provides the wheels with the most traction with extra torque.

 Notable Safety Features

-When it comes to safety, the 1500 certainly has your back whenever you’re towing.
+When it comes to safety, the Ram 1500 certainly has your back when you’re towing.

-One primary example in this important area is the available Hill Start Assist.
-This useful tool comes into play in the event that you’ve been parked on the upside of a hill and are now ready to get going again.
-While you’re moving your foot from the brake pedal to the gas pedal, the Hill Start Assist continues to apply the brakes for an extra moment.
+One primary example is the standard Hill Start Assist.
+This useful tool comes into play in the event that you’re parked on the upside of a hill and are now ready to get going again.
+While you’re moving your foot from the brake pedal to the gas pedal, Hill Start Assist continues to apply the brakes for an extra moment.
 This action effectively prevents you from inadvertently rolling back down the hill.

 Find Out More About the Ram 1500

-Regardless of the specific configuration of the Ram 1500 you personally choose, you know you’re getting a truck that can handle the job of towing whatever recommended load you bring along for your day of work or play around Rockwall, Terrell, Rowlett, and Wylie.
+Regardless of the configuration of the Ram 1500 you personally choose, you know you’re getting a truck that can handle the job.
+This powerful vehicle can tow whatever recommended load you bring along for your day of work or play around Rockwall, Terrell, Rowlett, and Wylie, Texas.

-If you want to learn more about the Ram 1500 towing capacity as well as a few of the truck’s other impressive features, all you have to do is stop in and see us at Rockwall CDJR.
-You can also schedule your own test drive of the Ram 1500 if you’d like.
+If you want to learn more about the Ram 1500 towing capacity as well as the truck’s other impressive features, all you have to do is stop in and see us at Rockwall CDJR.